Engage and inspire cross-sector medical donation stakeholders to

 The Code of Conduct (COC) and Accreditation program reflects the collective commitment of the medical surplus recovery community to adhere to quality practices and ensure organizational integrity.

-Healthcare System Leadership - A standards-based, system-wide approach to medical device and equipment donations.
+A standards-based, system-wide approach to standards-based medical device and equipment donations.
 Developed in partnership with Ascension Global Mission and available to all health systems.

 kits4life is a cross-sector initiative, developed by the clinical research community, to repurpose clinical trial supplies, lab kits, and equipment to close the healthcare gap worldwide.